NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key> --fork-block-number 11095000
 ```

-If you are using Infura, keep in mind that it only lets you fetch data from recent blocks, so after a while you might get an error saying something like `Returned error: project ID does not have access to archive state`.
-To avoid this, use a service that lets you connect to archive nodes, like [Alchemy](https://alchemyapi.io/) or [ArchiveNode.io](https://archivenode.io/).

 ## Impersonating accounts

-If you fork the mainnet to interact with a protocol, you probably want to simulate some conditions.
-For example, maybe the protocol has an owner account that can change some parameters, and you would like to do it in your forked node.
-You won't have the private key for doing it (and even if you do, it's not a good idea to use it in a development environment!)

-The way to do this in Hardhat Network is by impersonating accounts.
-When you impersonate an account, you can send any transaction from it as if you had its private key.
-You can even send transactions from smart contract addresses.
+Once you've got local instances of mainnet protocols, setting them in the specific state your tests need is likely the next step.
+To make this easy, Hardhat Network allows you to send transactions impersonating specific account and contract addresses.

-To impersonate an account, you have to use the `hardhat_impersonateAccount` RPC method, with the address to impersonate as its parameter:
+To impersonate an account use the `hardhat_impersonateAccount` RPC method passing the address to impersonate as its parameter:

 ```tsx
 await hre.network.provider.request({